joelek/overdrive/readme.md

 ## Read offset correction

 Audio tracks on CD-DA and mixed mode CD-ROMs should be extracted using read offset correction.
 The operation requires knowledge about the `read offset value` of the optical drive used.
-The value can be either a negative or a positive value where a negative value indicates that the drive in question starts reading audio streams too early.
+The value can be either negative or positive where a negative value indicates that the drive in question starts reading audio streams too early.
 Conversely, a positive value indicates that the drive in question starts reading audio streams too late.

 A track with the contents "TRACK" read through a drive with a negative offset of one letter would read the contents as "-TRAC" whereas a drive with a positive offset of one letter would read the contents as "RACK-".
 In the negative case, the data read includes data not belonging to the track at the start (indicated by the leading dash) and is missing data belonging to the track at the end.
 In the positive case, the data read is missing data belonging to the track at the start and includes data not belonging to the track at the end (indicated by the trailing dash).